Still haven’t answered your questions?

 Financial technology.
 While any technology used in finance could, technically, be fintech, the term is now more descriptive of new financial startups that are offering innovative technology and processes.
 According to PwC, “fintech is a dynamic segment at the intersection of the financial services and technology sectors where technology focused startups and new market entrants innovate on the products and services currently provided by the traditional financial services industry.”
 For more information, please see our blog articles on fintech.

-Regulation technology.
+Regulatory technology.
 This term describes the field of companies that help financial firms deal with the burden of regulations.
 According to Deloitte, “RegTech helps firms to automate the more mundane compliance tasks and reduce operational risks associated with meeting compliance and reporting obligations.
 In the long term, RegTech will empower compliance functions to make informed risk choices based on data provided insight about the compliance risks it faces and how it mitigates and manages those risks.”
 For more information, please see our blog articles on RegTech.

 The beneficial owner is often referred to as the UBO, which stands for Ultimate Beneficial Owner.
+(See Ultimate Beneficial Owners question.)

 Know Your Customer’s Customer.
-As an extension of KYC requirements, KYCC takes those requirements to the next level and looks to who your customers are doing business with, their source of funds and its legitimacy, and the risk that these third parties are laundering money.
+As an extension of KYC requirements, KYCC takes those requirements to the next level and looks at who your customers are doing business with, their source of funds and its legitimacy, and the risk that these third parties are laundering money.

 The beneficial ownership information includes: